-If you have been injured or lost a loved one in a truck accident, contact The Fang Law Firm as soon as possible.
-Our Denver truck accident lawyers have dedicated our practice to holding responsible parties accountable and recovering full and fair compensation for injured people.
+If you have been injured or lost a loved one in a collision with a truck, contact the Denver truck accident attorneys at The Fang Law Firm as soon as possible.
+Our Denver truck collision lawyers have dedicated our practice to holding responsible parties accountable.
+We recover full and fair compensation for injured people.

-Occupants of passenger vehicles often suffer serious or fatal injuries in a collision with a large commercial truck.
+Occupants of passenger vehicles often suffer serious injuries in a collision with a large commercial truck.
 Truck accidents are high-value claims and complex cases involving multiple potentially responsible parties and federal regulations.

-Trucking companies and their insurers have teams of lawyers standing by, ready to fight your claim so they can deny liability or reduce the amount they pay out.
+Trucking companies and their insurers have teams of lawyers standing by, ready to fight your truck accident claim so they can deny liability or reduce the amount they pay out.

-Our experienced truck accident attorneys in Denver can thoroughly investigate the accident to identify all responsible parties.
+Our experienced truck collision lawyers in Denver can thoroughly investigate the accident to identify all responsible parties.
 We may work with accident reconstruction and other experts to show how the crash occurred and who is liable.
 We can obtain and preserve evidence, assess the full extent of your losses, and fight for the compensation you deserve, in or out of court.

 Although other drivers sometimes cause truck accidents, a large percentage of these serious crashes are the fault of the truck driver or trucking company.